Case Study – Information Technology Company

 Client: “Company A” solves mission-critical IT challenges for government and commercial customers.

 Synopsis: For several years, Company A maintained a strong relationship with their bank.
-Until one day, when the government decided to reduce IT commitments, notifying Company A that they would not renew certain contracts.
+Then one day, the government decided to reduce IT contracts, notifying Company A that they were no longer needed as a vendor.
 Additionally, the government reduced rates on their existing contracts.
-Company A wanted to honor established rates with their sub-contractors, but this caused them to be less profitable, putting strains on their balance sheet.
+Company A wanted to honor established rates with their sub-contractors, but this forced them to pay more per hour than they could afford.

 This unfortunate situation occurred suddenly and without warning.
 Company A was unable to secure new business quickly enough to meet their monthly obligations.
 The financial stability of the company suffered.
 Company A incurred losses.